telerik/kendo-react-layout/README.md

 Telerik works on porting the Dialog component too.

-For more information on forthcoming Layout package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-layout/blob/master/docs/roadmap.md).
+For more information on upcoming Layout package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-layout/blob/master/docs/roadmap.md).

 ## Basic Usage